 Telecommuters are a relatively large percentage of the workforce: 8.36% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lynchburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lynchburg doesn't have a public transportation system that people use for their commute.

 The citizens of Lynchburg are slightly better educated than the national average of 21.84% for all cities and towns, with 24.07% of adults in Lynchburg having a bachelor's degree or advanced degree.